-“i) Whether the Judgment and order passed by the Ld.
+“i) Whether the Judgement and order passed by the Ld.
 CESTAT, New Delhi is proper and legal?

 2. The assessee is, inter-alia, engaged in providing of taxable service of “Erection, Commissioning and Installation”.
 It failed to pay the service tax for the services rendered during 1.7.2003 to 30.9.2006.
 Show Cause Notice was issued proposing to recover the service tax and levy penalty.
 The adjudicating authority confirmed the demand with interest and also levied penalty under Sections 76 and 78 of the Finance Act, 1994.
 The Appellate Authority partly allowed the appeal but upheld the demand of levy of penalty.
 On further appeal, the Tribunal set aside the levy of penalty holding that failure of the assessee to pay the service tax due was not with intention to evade the payment of duty but on account of bonafide belief that the same was not payable.
 Following finding has been recorded in the impugned order:-